 Developers use different tactics to deploy applications from local to live PHP servers).
 If your website contains less files, then you can easily deploy it manually.

-But, what if you are deploying a large number of files that contain dev, configs, assets etc. The developers tend to prefer using the best practices for PHP app deployment with which they can deploy PHP applications, test and track the error logs of possible failures.
+But, what if you are deploying a large number of files that contain dev, configs, assets etc. The developers tend to prefer using the best practices for PHP app deployment with which they can deploy PHP applications, test and track the PHP error logs of possible failures.

 Cloudways provides a smooth function for deploying PHP applications that includes 1-click app install for PHP, Laravel and other applications.
 You just need to signup and launch your server along with desired application(s).
 There are also other ways to deploy PHP applications and automate the process using third party services like: